Thermal Power Plant – Basic, Definition, Parts, Working Principle

 This process basically for power output.

-Process-4: Heat rejection at constant pressure from condenser (Point 4-5)
+Process-4: Heat rejection at constant pressure from the condenser (Point 4-5)

 In this process, wet steam or wet vapor enters to condenser from turbine.